- Category

 Beautiful Castles and Stunning Landscapes

-At this point, we’ll break for lunch (at your own expense).
-We’ll pick a restaurant or pub and feast on local delicacies such as venison or salmon, and if in season, plenty of soft fruits typical of this area.
-Full-bellied and rested we’ll be ready to tackle the second part of our journey.
+After Stirling Castle, we’ll break for a quick lunch (at your own expense) to fuel us onwards for the second part of our journey.
 We’ll head further north to the picturesque town of Dunkeld, which sits on the banks of the River Tay.
 Here we will learn about the Jacobites and their revolts and admire the brightly colored 'little houses' of Dunkeld built in the early 1700s.

 FAQ